Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 I would instead recommend something like Calea Zatachichi or Silene Capensis (lucid dreaming herbs) but if you do take SSRIs to try and induce lucid dreaming, it is important to be aware of their potential risks and side effects.

-If you are other prescribed anything like this make sure to ask your doctor about this.
+To be clear, If you are prescribed anything like this make sure to ask your doctor about this.
 Now…

 Tips for Safe and Effective Use of SSRIs